AADITYAPRABALCHAWLA/Internship-Update-Bristlecone/README.md

 # 29th August
 1. Celebrated onam with cake cutting
-2. Read several documentations and white papers to understand market research and sentiment analysis.
+2. Read several documentations and white papers assigned by team leac to understand market research and sentiment analysis available on confluence..

 # 30th August
 1. Took Raksha Bandhan off

 # 31st August
-1. Reffered some youtube videos to learn about sentiment analysis
+1. Reffered some youtube videos to learn about sentiment analysis as suggested by team lead.
+2. Prepared a documentation about my understanding on the topic and shared with the team.
+3. My documentation was appreciated by all.

 # 1st September
 1. Had weekly meeting with HR